pivettamarcos/courses/README.md

-# courses
+# courses and books
-A repo for all completed and ongoing courses
+A repo for all completed and ongoing courses and book practices

 - Machine Learning
-    - [x] Supervised Machine Learning: Regression and Classification
+    - [x] C01 - Supervised Machine Learning: Regression and Classification
-    - [ ] Advanced Learning Algorithms
+    - [ ] C02 - Advanced Learning Algorithms
+    - [ ] B01 - Build a Large Language Model (From Scratch)

 - Data Engineering
     - [x] Get Started with Databricks Machine Learning Databricks Academy